Kurtois History, Family Crest & Coats of Arms

 Early History of the Kurtois family

-Another 321 words (23 lines of text) covering the years 1066, 1130, 1168, 1531 and 1534 are included under the topic Early Kurtois History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kurtois research.
+Another 161 words (12 lines of text) covering the years 1066, 1130, 1168, 1531 and 1534 are included under the topic Early Kurtois History in all our PDF Extended History products and printed products wherever possible.

 Kurtois Spelling Variations